huggingface/diffusers/docs/source/en/training/t2i_adapters.md

 Congratulations on training a T2I-Adapter model! 🎉 To learn more:

-- Read [Efficient Controllable Generation for SDXL with T2I-Adapters](https://www.cs.cmu.edu/~custom-diffusion/) to learn more details about the experimental results from the T2I-Adapter team.
+- Read the [Efficient Controllable Generation for SDXL with T2I-Adapters](https://www.cs.cmu.edu/~custom-diffusion/) blog post to learn more details about the experimental results from the T2I-Adapter team.